hosseinhejazian/hosseinhejazian.github.io/_pages/research.md

 author_profile: true
 ---

+My research sits at the intersection operations management and AI/ML for health-care delivery and the business of health, drawing on empirical research, causal inference, interpretable machine learning, and reinforcement learning to design, evaluate, and govern decision systems that improve access, quality, and cost.

 ## Research Interests
 Healthcare Operations · Health Analytics · Data Analytics
 Empirical Research · Causal Inference · Machine Learning/Predictive Modelling · Reinforcement Learning